securefederatedai/openfl/docs/install.rst

 Install the Software
 ********************

-Depending on how you want to set up your federation, choose one of the following installation procedure.
+Depending on how you want to set up Open Federated Learning (|productName|), choose one of the following installation procedure.

 :doc:`install.initial`
     Follow this procedure to prepare the environment and install the |productName| package.